mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 If `machine.cores_virtual` is less than `machine.cores_physical`, then `threads` should be specified explicitly in the MaxScale configuration file and its value should be that of `machine.cores_virtual` rounded up to the nearest integer.
-If that value is `1` it may be benefitial to check whether `2` gives better performance.
+If that value is `1` it may be beneficial to check whether `2` gives better performance.

 #### `query_classifier_cache_size`